 As part of the festival, Appleton Estate Jamaican Rum is celebrating the influence of Jamaica on the vibrant British jazz scene with The Appleton Estate Jazz Sessions.
 They’re partnering performances from some of the jazz world’s most exciting voices with expert bar teams so guests can enjoy delicious Jamacia Rum Mai Tais while taking in the show.

 To put it simply there is A LOT going on.
 London turns into a veritable wonderland for jazz lovers and fans of live music.
 The aim of the festival, even as it has grown incredibly since its launch, remains the same:

 “celebrating the place of jazz in a city which is at ease with its rich cultural diversity, and drawing in a multitude of venues across London who present the music, week in, week out, throughout the year.”

-The EFG London Jazz Festival will run from November 11-20, 2022.
-Head to the website to find out more, or to get a look at the full festival line-up and secure your tickets.
+The EFG London Jazz Festival will run from November 10-19, 2023.
+Head to the website to find out more.